 Consolidating services is another avenue to gain capacity and efficiency.
-The civic community, CMAP, the Metropolitan Mayors Caucus, State of Illinois, and other partners should conduct an assessment of the region's experience in consolidated services, such as the Central Lake County Joint Action Water Agency, and use the findings to help interested municipalities identify other opportunities for possible service consolidations.
+The civic community, CMAP, MMC, State of Illinois, a potential new regional entity focused on consolidation, and other partners should conduct an assessment of the region's experience in consolidated services, such as the Central Lake County Joint Action Water Agency, and use the findings to help interested municipalities identify other opportunities for possible service consolidations.

 An assessment of water service consolidation would be an appropriate first step.
 This assessment should inform whether it is prudent, and if so, how to provide incentives or other encouragement to communities grappling with water management issues.
-The handful of Joint Action Water Agencies and Water Commissions may be models for replication elsewhere in the region, but their comparative performance over time to standalone utilities merits investigation to determine whether that is the case, and if so, for what reasons.
+The handful of Joint